Amber Arthun Warburton papers, 1917-1976 and undated

 There is overlap among series, especially within the AGRY series.
 For instance, Warburton might correspond with one person in Green Sea about the Green Sea Institute and later about an upcoming guidance convention.
 Each letter would probably be found in different subjects: the Green Sea letter under Green Sea Institute, and the convention letter under material about guidance conventions.

 The Warburton Papers are a rich source of information on the growth and development of the youth guidance movement in America, especially guidance in rural areas.
 If combined with the Duke Library's collection of early AGRY papers, a researcher could follow the American rural youth guidance movement from inception to maturation.
-Furthermore, the numerous surveys conducted in Harlan County and Green Sea contain much material on the socio-economic status and attitudes of people in those communities in the 1940's and 1950's, which may be valuable to the sociologist or historian studying Appalachia or the rural South.
+Furthermore, the numerous surveys conducted in Harlan County and Green Sea contain much material on the socio-economic status and attitudes of people in Appalachia and the rural South in the 1940s and 1950s.

 Specific subjects are discussed in more detail in the inventory.